NguQuang/RISC_SPM/README.md

 - Change the content of memory
 - Retrieve data and instructions from memory
 - Control the movement of data on the system busses
+## Control Unit
+Functions of the control unit:
+- Determine when to load registers
+- Select the path of data through the multiplexers
+- Determine when data should be written to memory
+- Control the three-state busses in the architecture.